kirillsaidov/vita/docs/wiki/page1.md

 set(CMAKE_C_FLAGS "-DNDEBUG -Wall -Wpedantic -Wextra -Wreturn-type -Wswitch -Wunused -Werror -O2")
 ```

 `Vita` comes in two variants: debug and release builds.
 It is highly recommended to use the debug build for testing and debugging purposes and the release build `Vita` library for your finalized project.
-You will benefit from internal checks, assertions and debug error messages are removed in release builds.
+You will benefit from internal checks, assertions and debug error messages that are removed in release builds.
 Nevertheless, you can still check the return value of a function to determine if an operation was successful.
 Almost every `Vita` functions returns a certain value.

 **[ [Back](VITA.md) | [Next](page2.md) ]**